What commercial & industrial cleaning machines do professional carpet cleaners use?

 Some vacuum motors will deliver more air flow than others when free flowing, but when put under load can drop airflow performance substantially and can be outperformed by a slightly smaller bypass which has 3 stages rather than 2 stages and a better-quality winding that can compensate and handle the increased amp draw when under load.
 Correct configuration and machine design of air intakes and exhaust outlets also play a critical part in optimising vacuum performance.

 The EMV runs bespoke 5.7 triple 3 stage bypass motors and its vacuum motors have been especially wound to take into account these potential load conditions and can compensate to maximise and increase air flow performance.
 These bespoke vacuum motors coupled with the EMVs class leading unique design means the EMV can run comfortably 150 foot of hose with minimal performance loss.
+Here’s an informational video on the subject as well as a demonstration of the vacuum performance we achieve with the EMV carpet cleaning machine.

 Should you get a Heated Carpet Cleaning Machine?
 Do carpet cleaning machines need a water heater?